grafana/jsonnet-libs/enterprise-metrics/docs/README.md

 `container` is a convenience field that can be used to modify the store-gateway container.

+## obj storeGateway.podDisruptionBudget

+`podDisruptionBudget` is the Kubernetes PodDisruptionBudget for the store-gateway.

 ## obj storeGateway.service

 `service` is the Kubernetes Service for the store-gateway.